Understanding Bordeaux’s Official Wine Classifications

 What is a Bordeaux wine classification?

-A Bordeaux classification is a list of châteaux or estates recognized for the quality of their wines, often accompanied by a category (such as “Grand Cru,” “Premier Cru,” etc.).
-Its purpose is to distinguish high-quality and prestigious wines, particularly for the international market.
+A Bordeaux classification is, at its core, a list of châteaux or estates recognized for the quality of their wines.
+These lists are often accompanied by prestigious categories, such as Grand Cru or Premier Cru, signaling excellence to buyers and collectors.

-Classifications serve several purposes:
+These rankings serve several strategic purposes:

 What Makes Bordeaux Wine Classifications Unique?

-Unique economic organization: Independent châteaux, merchants, and brokers needed a system to establish value and prestige.
+A unique economic structure: Independent châteaux and merchants required a system to establish value and prestige.

 The Médoc Classification